VictoriaMetrics/VictoriaMetrics/deployment/docker/vmanomaly/vmanomaly-vmalert-guide/README.md

 open http://127.0.0.1:3000/
 ```

-If you see not date, wait for a couple of minutes
+If you don't see any data, please wait a few minutes.